FroMage/RivieraDEV-Quarkus/README.md

 ## TODO

 - On prod, upgrade from postgres 9 to 14 (2024 is on 14, the rest is on 9)
-- On dev, use dev service for postgres
 - On dev, test and document db transporter for new users
 - Figure out how to write db migrations
-- Migrate some DB data from 2023 to 2024